compbiozurich/UZH-BIO390/pages/_doc/learning-goals.md

 * common sequence related file formats
 * hierarchies and relationships as 2 main principles of ontologies
 * areas of "not-bioinformatics", and why
+* bioinformatics tools (programming languages, libraries, online resources) and their specific use cases

 #### Bioinformatics tools & resources